-Top tip - tracking offers and decisions in the adviser portal will show real-time data on SQA and A level results days (once the embargo periods have been lifted).
+Tracking offers and decisions in the adviser portal will show real-time data on SQA and A level results days (once the embargo periods have been lifted).

 When universities and colleges receive exam results, they decide whether the applicant has met the conditions of their offer.
-If they have, the university or college will confirm the place, and the applicant is placed.
+If they have, the university or college will confirm their place...
 This is called Confirmation.

-Top tip - It's a bit of an urban myth that we update the application at midnight on results day - we don't!
+It's a bit of an urban myth that we update applications at midnight on results day - we don't!
 Your students need to wait until our published time in the morning to see if they're accepted, so they might as well get some sleep.